 No Credit Check Needed

 The great thing about getting a guarantor to cosign your loan is that your credit score won’t be taken into consideration.
-This why this type of loan is such a great option for many Canadian consumers who are dealing with bad credit or other financial issues.
+This is why this type of loan is such a great option for many Canadian consumers who are dealing with bad credit or other financial issues.

-What Happens If I Can’t Find a Guarantor?
+What Happens If I Can’t Find A Guarantor?

 If you’re looking to apply for a guarantor loan, you need to find someone who is willing to be your guarantor.
-Whether it’s a lifelong friend of a close family member, it’s up to you to find someone.
+Whether it’s a lifelong friend or a close family member, it’s up to you to find someone.
 As mentioned before, you’ll need to do your due diligence to make sure you choose the right person, even if you have people in your life who are willing to step up and be your guarantor.
-But not everyone will necessarily be qualified to take on this role.
+But, not everyone will necessarily be qualified to take on this role.

 If you can’t find a guarantor, it may be in your best interest to seek out another form of financing.
 Depending on the reasons why you want a guarantor, here are some alternative options:

 - Bad credit lenders – These alternative lenders deal specifically with borrowers who have bad credit and place more weight on other factors when approving a borrower for a bad credit loan, such as income and employment status.
-Click here to find out what bad credit lenders look at when assessing loan eligibility.

 - Credit improvement products – You may want to give your credit a boost in order to increase your chances of getting approved for a conventional loan in the future.
 There are credit improvement products available out there that can help you improve your credit score for this purpose.